Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 - Secondary GPU: AMD RX580
 - Primary GPU: Some Nvidia trash, used for dom0
-- 32Go of RAM.
-16Go of RAM will be dedicated for the Windows HVM
+- 32 GB of RAM.
+16 GB of RAM will be dedicated for the Windows HVM
 - A fast M.2 disk